tinysystems/Taskify/README.md

     Request broker

 ### 3. Development Environment integreated with Eclipse Debug UI
-Communicates with interpreter through socket by request-response and event mesages
+Communicates with interpreter through socket by request-response and event mesages.

 ### 4. C code generator
-Automatically generates C code that will be linked to InK static library
+Automatically generates C code that will be linked to InK static library.